Joe Shrawder, GE Healthcare Surgery’s CEO

 Reaz Rasul, General Manager of Interventional Cardiology

-One of the world’s largest annual gatherings of interventional cardiologists, cardiovascular surgeons, nurses and technicians — EuroPCR 2011 — opens this week in Paris.
-Among the trending topics at this year’s conference is the hybrid operating room, which allows both open surgery and catheter-based imaging therapies to take place in the same operating room.
+A hot topic within the industry is the hybrid operating room, which allows both open surgery and catheter-based imaging therapies to take place in the same operating room.
 The Hybrid OR provides the appropriate environment whether a patient needs both open and catheter-based procedures or for multiple patients needing a variety of procedures and therapies.

 Two types of doctors are interested in the hybrid OR: interventionalists (cardiologists and radiologists), who perform catheter-based interventions to look at blood vessels, and may perform angioplasty or leave a small metal stent when a blockage is more severe; and surgeons (cardiac and vascular), who repair cardiac and vascular abnormalities via open surgery such as coronary bypasses, valve replacement and aneurysm repair.